Medi-Cal Changes in 2026: Plan Before It’s Too Late

 How Can You Legally Protect Your Assets for Medi-Cal Before 2026?

-Yes, you give up direct control, but you keep the benefits: protection from spend-down and potential savings of hundreds of thousands in care costs.
+Yes, you give up direct control, but you get to keep the benefits: protection from spend-down and potential savings of hundreds of thousands in higher costs for care.

 Why Are Smaller, Strategic Gifts Better Than Big Ones for Medi-Cal Planning?